 1998 - Al-Qaeda Islamist terror group bombs US embassies in Tanzania and Kenya.

-2001 - At least 31 people are killed and another 100 arrested in Zanzibar in protests against the government's banning of opposition rallies calling for fresh elections.
+2001 - At least 31 people are killed in Zanzibar in protests against the government's banning of opposition rallies calling for fresh elections.

-2012 - The Statoil and Exxon Mobil oil exploration companies make major discovery of gas reserves off the coast of Tanzania.
+2012 - Major discovery of gas reserves off the coast of Tanzania.